Newsletter 1(1), October 1955, p.1

 1. The Old Man Kangaroo As sung by the late "Hoopiron" Jack Lee

 5. Ho!
 Give a Fair Go.
 A new song by M. Lilley

 6. Hungry Jim the Miner.
 A new song by M. Lawson

 7. A new song Wally the Weatherman by Wally Goodbody set to an old bush tune

 10. Bound for Darling Harbour by Merv.
 Lilley

 12. Kelly was their Captain collected from Bill Shawcross, Lithgow

-14. Two ballads with the same number - Stringybark Creek & Ye Sons of Australia
+14. Two broadsides with the same number - Stringybark Creek & Ye Sons of Australia.

 Ye Sons of Australia, article by Daniel Kelly